seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 883 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 884 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 877+6=883
+//// 878+6=884

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 83 (2025, Tuesday, February 4th at 06:12 pm PST)
+//// File version: 84 (2025, Wednesday, February 5th at 04:11 pm PST)
-//// Line count (including blank lines and compiler line): 942
+//// Line count (including blank lines and compiler line): 943

 //// ----------------------------------------------------- \\\\